RetroPie/RetroPie-Docs/docs/Doom.md

 Port of PrBoom to Libretro.
 This port supports Doom, Doom 2, Final Doom and Freedoom alongside the simple mods that don't require other source port enhancements.
 Unlike other source ports that concentrate on offering many new game features or changes, such as ZDoom, PrBoom aims to act as a stable port of the more established or traditional engines.

-### ZDoom
+### LZDoom

-ZDoom is a family of enhanced ports of the Doom engine for running on modern operating systems and adds new features not found in the games as originally published by id Software.
+LZDoom is a family of enhanced ports of the Doom engine for running on modern operating systems and adds new features not found in the games as originally published by id Software.

 This port officially supports the following Doom engine games: Doom, Doom 2, Final Doom, Heretic, Hexen, Strife and Chex Quest.
 It also has official support for the following stand-alone mods: Action Doom 2: Urban Brawl, The Adventures of Square, Chex Quest 3, Hacx and Harmony.
-Additional stand-alone mods may work with this port: they just aren't officially supported.
+Additional stand-alone mods may work with this port, they just aren't officially supported.

 ## Installation